siberianfox/tinygwiki/TinyG-Configuration.md

+This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
+All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
+Well almost.
+Those few commands that apply to only one mode or the other are noted.

 **The settings on this page are for firmware version 0.96.** <br>
 You can find out the firmware version by entering $fv or by looking at the console output when you hit reset.
 If you have an earlier (or later) version see below: